 Nursing care for patients with Hypovolemic Shock focuses on assisting with treatment aimed at the cause of the shock and restoring intravascular volume.

-Here are four (4) nursing care plans (NCP) for Hypovolemic Shock:
+Here are four (4) nursing care plans and nursing diagnoses for a hypovolemic shock:

 May be related to